Work out your fee status

 Support for Undergraduate Ukrainian Students

-If you're Ukrainian and settling in Scotland, you could be eligible for free tuition and living cost support.
+If you're Ukrainian and settling in Scotland, you could be eligible for tuition and living cost support.
 The support covers further or higher education courses from the 2022-2023 academic year.
 Please see SAAS for further details.

 Support for Postgraduate Ukrainian Students